wxie2017/wxie2017.github.io/pages/speech/understanding_your_communication_style.md

 There is much research and many theories about communication styles and their impacts.
 To develop a deeper understanding, you may choose to do your own research.

+I hope all of us can enjoy understanding ourselves' and other's communication style, so we can better exchange ideas and thoughts during outing or in the club.

 Thank you.